Last Updated on July 9, 2026 by Daniel Globe

 - Exit at Garage G for International Terminal access.

-- Rely on elevators and escalators.
+- Rely on elevators and escalators if needed.

 - Transfer anytime, day or night.